encircled/skom/README.md

 }
 ```

-or could be split like:
+or added after, as following:

 ```kotlin
 val mapper = SimpleKotlinObjectMapper { }